 Diocesan Cycle of Prayer: Pray for the congregations and clergy of Grace, Alexandria and St. Luke's, Wellington, Alexandria.

-Metro Richmond Cycle of Prayer: We pray for the Spirit of the Resurrection in Metropolitan Richmond: For a spirit of justice, righteousness, equality, and mutual benefit.
-Our Service Assistants (Evening Service):
+Metro Richmond Cycle of Prayer: We pray for the Spirit of the Resurrection in Metropolitan Richmond: To remove any spirit of contentiousness, prejudice, greed, jealousy, or enjoyment of others' troubles.
+For a spirit of humility, respecting and appreciating the gifts and contributions of all.

+Our Service Assistants: